Proven Strategies for Investing in Short Sale Homes

 Call banks and real estate agents and tell them you are interested in short sale investing.
 When properties come up, you’re already on the list to be contacted.

 Short sale investing is a way to make money in real estate, but be aware that the process can be slow.
 You’ll want to already have the money or a pre-approved loan available when you approach the bank.

 Be sure to inspect the property and make a note of any repairs needed.
 Then make your offer, but keep in mind that an offer that’s too low is unlikely to be accepted.

 If you’re investigating short sale investing because you’re interested in picking up nice homes in good neighborhoods at bargain prices, there is an alternative that many real estate experts consider to be superior, and that’s tax defaulted property investing.

-If you’d like to learn about government tax defaulted real estate, which is sold at public auctions with starting bids for 10 cents to 20 cents on the dollar, Ted invites you to pick up the FREE Safe Haven home study course (valued at $197).
+If you’d like to learn about government tax defaulted real estate, which is sold at public auctions with starting bids of 10 cents to 20 cents on the dollar, Ted invites you to get started today by taking advantage of this Free Gift.
 It costs you nothing to take a look at it, and it could be what you’ve been waiting for.

 Ted Thomas offers guidance and support unlike any other program out there: